gravitational/teleport-plugins/charts/access/email/README.md

     - teleport-plugin-email
 ```

-You can either create the user and the roles by putting the YAML above to a file and issuing the following command  (you must be logged in with `tsh`):
+You can either create the user and the roles by putting the YAML above into a file and issuing the following command  (you must be logged in with `tsh`):

 ```
 tctl create user.yaml